oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6000_size/10_mm_id_26_mm_od_8_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6000 Size 10 Mm Id 26 Mm Od 8 Mm Depth
+# Hardware Bearing 6000 Series 6000 Size 10 mm Id 26 mm Od 8 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base